openhab/openhab-addons/addons/binding/org.openhab.binding.astro/README.md

     * **group** `apogee`
         * **event**: `APOGEE`

+### Channel config

-**Offsets:** For each event group you can optionally configure an offset in minutes.
-The offset must be configured in the channel properties for the corresponding thing.
+**Offsets:** For each event group you can optionally configure an `offset` in minutes.
+The `offset` must be configured in the channel properties for the corresponding thing.

 The minimum allowed offset is -1440 and the maximum allowed offset is 1440.

+**Earliest/Latest:** For each trigger channel and `start`, `end` datetime value, you can optionally configure the `earliest` and `latest` time of the day.

+e.g `sun#rise earliest=18:00, latest=20:00`

+sunrise is 17:40, but `earliest` is set to 18:00 so the event/datetime value is moved to 18:00.

+OR

+sunrise is 22:10 but `latest` is set to 20:00 so the event/datetime value is moved 20:00.

 ## Full Example